michaelThomasBlachetta/FinanceBook_Java/README.md

 FinanceBook is a comprehensive tool for tracking expenses, incomes, and managing financial categories.
 It supports multi-user environments with strict data isolation, transaction fee calculations, and detailed statistical analysis.

-This version is a reimplementation of the original Python-based FinanceBook, leveraging the enterprise capabilities of **Java 17** and **Spring Boot**, paired with a **React** frontend for a responsive user experience.

 ## Architecture

 ### Backend (`financeJava/backend`)